In case you missed it

 If you do move forward with this option, copies of the bills and proof of payment are critical to your defense, along with documentation of the condition, notice to the landlord that the condition existed (make copies of any letters and send them certified mail, saving proof of mailing)—and that the landlord failed or refused to correct the condition.

-Himmelstein says there are certain repairs you should never do, like anything requiring a permit—electrical work, work that requires you to open up the walls, anything structural or involving the gas line.
-"These all are no-nos.
-A tenant should never, ever do that work on their own, as you could have tremendous legal exposure, and likely be evicted," he says.
+Of course there are certain repairs you should never even attempt, like electrical work, work that requires you to open up the walls, anything structural or involving a gas line.
+In addition to safety concerns, you risk legal action and eviction.

-—Earlier versions of this article contained reporting and writing by Virginia K. Smith and Donna M. Airoldi.
+—Earlier versions of this article contained reporting and writing by Virginia K. Smith, Donna M. Airoldi, and Emily Myers.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.